 The main decision involved when buying a mallet is who will the user be?
 Will the croquet mallet be for children to use or adults?

-If the user is a child or a shorter adult, then we would suggest our Lawn Croquet Mallets Set which contains four mallets in different colours - which are perfect for children and people of a smaller stature as have a shorter mallet shaft making them easier and less cumbersome to use.
+If the user is a child or a shorter adult, then we would suggest our Cottage Croquet Mallets Set which are lightweight and suitable for the whole family.

-If the user is be an adult, and you are an inexperienced player then a good choice of mallet would be the Townsend Croquet Mallets Set which includes four mallets, but are a higher quality wood with a leather grip.
-They are also longer than the lawn croquet mallets - so overall are better suited for taller children, teenagers and adults.
+If the user is an adult, and you are an inexperienced player then a good choice of mallet would be the Longworth Croquet Mallets Set which includes four mallets and are suitable for players of any experience level.

 The highest quality croquet mallets for sale here at Big Game Hunters are the Hurlingham Mallets Set which includes a solid Ash wood shaft and brass ended Rose wood mallet head for both quality and strength.

 There are a few things which need to be taken into consideration when choosing a croquet mallet.

 There are different types of mallet head on the croquet equipment market.
 It is important to consider that a mallet with rounded edges on the face will make the croquet mallet last longer as the head is less likely to chip and wear.
 The harder the wood of the mallet head, the longer the croquet mallet is likely to last also - soft woods will wear away and dent very easily and quickly.

 The narrower the mallet head, the harder it will be to make an accurate shot - so if you are new to the game try to find a mallet head which has a bigger face.

 Square versus round is usually down to personal preference and the difference is quite small.
 Most serious mallets used in competitions will have a square head as it is easier to play some more difficult shots, but for most the differences are unnoticeable.